Upload the featured image here!

 Lead by example

-Culture is by and large shaped by how leaders act, so ensure your leadership team embodies the type of business you want to be.
+Culture is largely shaped by how leaders act, so ensure your leadership team embodies the type of business you want to be.
 Each leader needs to reflect the company’s values, while also being strong advocates for the brand and exemplifying what the company stands for.

 Leaders who display passion for what they do and have a strong work ethic are an important source of inspiration for other members of staff, as well as those who want to join the company.